Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 In particular, if $\tilde{h}$ is Hermite--Einstein, so is $h$ to leading order. \end{lemma} \begin{proof} From Lemma \ref{lem:expansion contraction}, the contraction operator $\Lambda_{\omega_k}$ satisfies for any $(1,1)$ form $\alpha$.
-So it suffices to show that, up to mixed terms in the horizontal-vertical decomposition, we have $F_h = \pi^* F_{\tilde{h}}.$
+So the result comes from $F_h = \pi^* F_{\tilde{h}}$, which follows by definitions of pullback and Chern connections. \end{proof}